What is SEO Copywriting?

-SEO copywriting is all about creating useful, compelling and valuable content that targets specific keywords.
+SEO copywriting is about creating useful, compelling and valuable content that targets specific keywords.

-So that other people will gladly promote it on social media platforms.
+So that people will gladly promote it on social media and websites all day long.

 Why Is Copywriting Important?